 Oat Berry Mini Muffins

 - Preheat oven to 350°F and coat a mini muffin pan with non-stick cooking spray.

 - In a medium bowl, combine rolled oats, cinnamon, nutmeg, sea salt, bananas, eggs, milk, maple syrup, and vanilla extract.
-Add in the frozen berries and mix together.

 - Scoop the muffin mixture into the mini muffin pan and place in the oven.
 Bake for 18-20 minutes or until tops are slightly golden.
 Remove from oven and let cool for 10 minutes.
 Using a butter knife, go along the edges of the muffin to help loosen it – they should pop out easily at this point.